Consonance/consonance/pancancer-arch-3/README.md

 ## Cleanup

-To cleanup and delete all queues:
+To cleanup and delete all queues and DB tables:

     bash scripts/cleanup.sh

+You can use this in your testing to reset the system but keep in mind the danger of using this in production systems where you want to save your DB.
+Backup accordingly!

 ## Diagrams